 Modern Standard European Portuguese (português padrão or português continental) is based on the language spoken in the area including and surrounding the cities of Coimbra and Lisbon.
-It is also preferred by the Portuguese-speaking African countries.
+Portuguese-speaking African countries also prefer it.

-In Brazil, There is a written standard, that is under formal guidance of the Ministry of Education, but actually is developed and curated by the Brazilian Academy of Letters Academia Brasileira de Letras (ABL), which publishes the official spelling of words.
+In Brazil, there is a written standard, that is under formal guidance of the Ministry of Education.
+It was developed and curated by the Brazilian Academy of Letters Academia Brasileira de Letras (ABL), which publishes the official spelling of words.

 The Empire of Portugal